AmitKumarDas/amitkumardas.github.io/_posts/2016-07-14-faqs-on-golang.md

 // [Flags] http://bit.ly/GoFlags

 // [dot import] Looks similar to static imports in Java
-// [dot import] Do not do it.
+// ..
+Do not do it.
 Makes code unreadable.
-// [dot import] Is bad.
+// ..
+Is bad.
 Favor explicit than implicit.

 // [Code Review Comments] bit.ly/GoCodeReview